Angular Signal Forms Part 1: Getting Started with the Basics

 Now that we have our form structure in place, we need to connect it to our HTML template to create functional input fields with reactive data binding.

-directive to bind form fields to HTML input elements.
+Signal Forms use the FormField directive to bind form fields to HTML input elements.

 To use the directive, we need to import it first.

-so we can use it in our template to display the current form value.
+In our example, we also import JsonPipe so we can use it in our template to display the current form value.

 import { JsonPipe } from '@angular/common';

-import { /* ... */, Control } from '@angular/forms/signals';
+import { /* ... */, FormField } from '@angular/forms/signals';

 // ...